qkzk/fm/development.md

 #### Changelog

+- Removed "terminal" from configuration.
+Doesn't break config file.
+It's just not used anymore.
+- VISUAL flagging like in ranger.
+Press V (shift + v) and flag while you move.
+- swaped default keybinds between 'Compression' and 'Config file'.
+Compression is a menu and most of them are opened with Alt
+- Use char keybinds in tuimenu & cli menus for quick actions

+## Bugfixes :

+- click in menus was offset by 2
+- shell would open in other tab path
+- open config file did nothing

 ## TODO

 - [x] Remove terminal from configuration.
 Move "open in window" to opener and share common command function